The Electric DeLorean Project

 A few years ago I started thinking about building an electric vehicle.
 As time went on and gas prices started to climb, my thinking became more intense.
 I've owned a dinosaur powered gasoline engine DeLorean since 2002 and I thought an electric DeLorean would be a great project.
-My good friend, fellow DeLorean owner and electrical engineer, Tom Neiland and I set out step back into the future.
+My good friend, fellow DeLorean owner and electrical engineer, Tom Neiland and I set out to step "back into the future."

 The first challenge was to find a DeLorean with a seized engine.
 I didn't want to take a perfectly running classic like a DeLorean off the road and since I didn't need the gasoline engine anyway, I thought I would save some money.
 Tom called me up one Monday afternoon in July 2007 and said he found just what I was looking for just $6,000.
 I drove out to New Jersey, inspected the car and made the deal.
 Tom and I trailered it back to New York for its conversion.